rewindtty/rewindtty/README.md

 ## Browser Player

 For an advanced web-based player with enhanced features and a modern interface, visit: https://github.com/rewindtty/browser_player

-If you want try the player you can visit: https://play.rewindtty.dev
+You can try the player here: https://play.rewindtty.dev

 ## File Structure